 The Importance of Good Credit

 It is critical that you maintain strong credit as you begin the medical school application process.
-In extreme cases, a medical school may actually defer your admittance until you resolve any issues with your credit history.
-Read Borrowing 101 and Your Credit Score for more information about the importance of good credit.
+In extreme cases, a medical school may defer your admittance until you resolve credit issues.
+Read Credit 101 for more information about the importance of good credit.